Cisco Webex Contact Centre Has No Native Payment Capture

 Your CUBE/SBC, network infrastructure, and CRM remain out of PCI scope

-The alternative — handling card data within your Cisco environment — puts your entire contact centre infrastructure in scope for SAQ-D: 300+ requirements, annual QSA audits, network segmentation, encryption mandates, and compliance costs that scale with the complexity of your deployment.
+The alternative, handling card data within your Cisco environment, puts your entire contact centre infrastructure in scope for **SAQ-D**: 300+ requirements, annual QSA audits, network segmentation, encryption mandates, and compliance costs that scale with the complexity of your deployment.
 For enterprise Cisco environments, this typically means seven-figure annual compliance programmes.
+Full compliance documentation, including the AOC scope, is in the security docs.

 Use Cases